HitlerGandhi/ImageColourizationUsingGAN/README.md

 print(len(train_dl), len(val_dl))

 ```
-### => For Generator and Discriminator model following convention is used
+### => For Generator and Discriminator model following convention is used:

 Ck denote a Convolution-BatchNorm-ReLU layer with k filters.

 CDk denotes a Convolution-BatchNorm-Dropout-ReLU layer with a dropout rate of 50%.

 All convolutions are 4× 4 spatial filters applied with stride 2.

-Convolutions in the encoder, and in the discriminator, downsample
-by a factor of 2, whereas in the decoder they upsample by a factor of 2.
+Convolutions in the encoder, and in the discriminator, downsampleby a factor of 2, whereas in the decoder they upsample by a factor of 2.

 ### 3. Generator Model
 ### Generator architectures:

 The encoder-decoder architecture consists of:

 Encoder:
 C64-C128-C256-C512-C512-C512-C512-C512

 Decoder:
 CD512-CD512-CD512-C512-C256-C128-C64